-Nutrients in the citrus fruits are mostly the same with slight variations in some species.
+Nutrients in citrus fruits are mostly the same with slight variations in some species.
 But they all have one thing in common, intense smell due to flavonoids and lemonoids which are actually terpenes and present to protect the fruits from unwanted consumers.
-They are made of a large amount of citric acid and vitamin C. In 100g (3.6oz) of orange or lemon there is almost 50g of Vitamin C, while grapefruit has about 40g.
+They are made of a large amount of citric acid and vitamin C. In 100g (3.6oz) of orange or lemon, there is almost 50g of Vitamin C, while grapefruit has about 40g.

 Citrus tasty pulp is usually made up of 5 to 12 parts going from light yellow to red color.
-It’s covered by a white spongy envelope made up from pectin fibers which many people together with crust just peel off, which is a mistake since that white spongy part is full of flavonoids and phyto substances that are good for the body.
+It’s covered by a white spongy envelope made up of pectin fibers which many people together with the crust just peel off, which is a mistake since that white spongy part is full of flavonoids and phyto substances that are good for the body.
 But in today’s commercial production and use of chemicals, citrus crust absorbs many of the chemicals and thus making it healthier to just peel it off.

-Even though vitamin C will not stop us from getting the cold or flu, it can shorten the duration of it and keep your immune system in good shape against the viruses during the stress times.
+Even though vitamin C will not stop us from getting the cold or flu, it can shorten the duration of it and keep your immune system in good shape against viruses during stressful times.
 One of the best abilities of vitamin C is that it can help the body to absorb iron many times more efficiently.
 Vegetarians and vegans are especially sensitive to anemia and women during their menstruation periods.
 But during the pregnancy citrus fruit can be very helpful also due to its richness with folic acid which is very important in the fetus development.

-There are high concentrations of potassium in grapefruit and orange which is good for maintaining the normal blood pressure, same as hesperidin, flavonoid from the orange and lemon pulp and crust.
+There are high concentrations of potassium in grapefruit and orange which is good for maintaining normal blood pressure, same as hesperidin, a flavonoid from the orange and lemon pulp and crust.
 Citrus fruits also contain rutin and quercetin flavonoids and strong antioxidants together with vitamin C are very important for the health of blood vessels.

 Nutrients in citrus fruits are also vital for everyday body functions.
-Folic acid has an important role in DNA replication, which is a prerequisite for cell repair of every organ and in synergy with other phyto chemicals it helps in body recuperation.
+Folic acid has an important role in DNA replication, which is a prerequisite for cell repair of every organ, and in synergy, with other phytochemicals, it helps in body recuperation.
 One more important ingredient of citrus fruits is fibers.
 Even though the body can’t absorb them, they are essential in regulating the digestive tract and keeping it working well.